Superkakayong/TicTacToe-OrderAndChaos-Object-oriented/README.md

 ## Instructions on how to compile and run the program via Mac Terminal

-1. Create a new folder on your MacBook and copy-paste all the 13 classes mentioned above to that folder.
+1. Create a new folder on your MacBook and copy-paste all the 7 classes mentioned above to that folder.
 2. Open Terminal and type "cd " (notice there is a  **whitespace** after "cd" !).
 3. Then **drag the folder** to the terminal so that Mac can automatically complete the directory of that folder for you.
 4. Press "Enter".
 Now you are inside the newly created folder.
-5. Type "javac GameEntrance.java" in the terminal.
+5. Type "javac GameStarter.java" in the terminal.
-6. Type "java GameEntrance" in the terminal.
+6. Type "java GameStarter" in the terminal.
 7. Now you should be able to play the game through Mac Terminal.
 8. Please note that you should have a **JDK** installed in you MacBook with version at least **1.8**.